Brazil's Nubank to introduce cryptocurrency as part of rewards program | Technology

 Brazil's Nubank to introduce cryptocurrency as part of rewards program

-Brazil's Nubank on Wednesday announced plans to release its own cryptocurrency as part of a new customer rewards program.
-Nubank announced in May it would allow its Brazilian customers to make cryptocurrency transactions on its banking app.
+(Adds details) SAO PAULO, Oct 19 (Reuters) - Brazil's Nubank on Wednesday announced plans to release its own cryptocurrency as part of a new customer rewards program.
+Warren Buffett-backed Nubank said in a statement the Nucoin digital currency is expected to be launched in the first half of 2023.
+Its goal is to offer customers benefits such as discounts and perks as they accumulate Nucoins.

 Brazil's Nubank on Wednesday announced plans to release its own cryptocurrency as part of a new customer rewards program.
 Warren Buffett-backed Nubank said in a statement the Nucoin digital currency is expected to be launched in the first half of 2023.

 Its goal is to offer customers benefits such as discounts and perks as they accumulate Nucoins.
-Nubank's announcement follows a similar move by South American e-commerce giant MercadoLibre Inc, which had announced in August the creation of its loyalty program-related cryptocurrency MercadoCoin.
+Nubank's announcement follows a similar move by South American e-commerce giant MercadoLibre Inc, which had announced in August the creation of its loyalty program-related cryptocurrency MercadoCoin, whose value can fluctuate as it is also tradeable on exchanges.

-MercadoCoin is tradeable on exchanges and its value can fluctuate.
-It was not immediately clear whether Nucoins would be similarly fungible.
+Nubank said it is holding out the possibility that Nucoins could be tradeable in the future.
+The lender currently allows its Brazilian customers to make Bitcoin and Ethereum transactions on its banking app.
 "This project is another step ahead in our belief in the transformative potential of blockchain technology and to democratize it even more," said Fernando Czapski, general manager for Nucoin at Nubank, which currently has over 70 million clients.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)